techidaily/site-activate-lock/source/_posts/icloud-unlocker-download-unlock-icloud-lock-for-your-apple-iphone-15-pro-max-by-drfone-ios.md

 - You should bring your authentic verification of purchase with you.
 - Make a meeting with the Apple shop staff before going.
 Make sure you have your copy of the confirmation files with you.

-## Part 2: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: FAQs

 ### 1\.
 What is an activation lock?